Privacy Risks of Wordle Clones

 We decided to perform a technical analysis of these mobile apps as they appeared to be quick cash-ins, hoping to jump on the bandwagon and make as much money as they can before interest wanes.

 Our concern was that many fans of the official version of Wordle might not realize the extent to which they were opening themselves up to invasive tracking and of the degree of data sharing taking place.

 Our goal with this research is to raise awareness of how such mobile apps profit from intruding on their users’ privacy and thus allow consumers to make an educated choice about whether it’s worth installing and using such apps.

 It is possible to counteract at least some of this kind of activity by using third-party ad blockers.
-Some leading VPN services, including NordVPN, have also launched tools that can be effective in blocking trackers.
+Some leading VPN services, like NordVPN, have also launched tools that can be effective in blocking trackers.